13 Top PayPal Scams (And Tips for Avoiding Them)

 7. Two-factor authentication scams

 Two-factor authentication (2FA) scams are becoming more and more common.
-As people start adding 2FA to their accounts, scammers look for other ways to infiltrate accounts.
+As people add 2FA to their accounts, scammers look for other ways to infiltrate accounts.

 In this scam, you may receive a text message with a code claiming to be for your PayPal account with a link.
-You click on the link, and it takes you to a PayPal lookalike account where you input the code.
-This allows scammers to gain access to your account, even though you have 2FA.
+You click on the link, which takes you to a PayPal lookalike account where you input the code.
+This allows scammers to access your account even though you have 2FA.

 8. Hacked PayPal accounts

-Although many scams involve fake accounts, sometimes a hacked account can be the problem.
-Scammers may be able to infiltrate a legitimate PayPal account and request money from the friends and family of the account.
-If you receive an odd request from someone you know, it is always a good idea to confirm they sent the request.
+Although many scams involve fake accounts, a hacked account can sometimes be the problem.
+Scammers may be able to infiltrate a legitimate PayPal account and request money from its friends and family.
+If you receive an odd request from someone you know, it is always a good idea to confirm that they sent the request.

 9. Fake promotional offers

 You may receive emails about promotional offers through PayPal.
-These emails may offer you a discount, gift card, or another incentive for using PayPal.
-Although the email looks legitimate and from PayPal, the links in the email will take you to a fake PayPal website, where hackers can capture your login information.
+These emails may offer a discount, gift card, or another incentive for using PayPal.
+Although the email looks legitimate and from PayPal, the links will take you to a fake PayPal website, where hackers can capture your login information.

 10. Overpayment scams

 You’re selling a product for $99, and someone sends you $150 through PayPal.
-They then ask if you’ll wire them the $51 difference back to their payment method.
-The purchaser may say that it was an accident, or they’re providing additional money for shipping and handling.
+They then ask if you’ll refund them the $51 difference to their payment method.
+The purchaser may say it was an accident, or they’re providing additional money for shipping and handling.

-They could have made the purchase with a stolen credit card or hacked into someone’s account to make the purchase.
+They could have purchased with a stolen credit card or hacked into someone’s account to make the purchase.
 If you send them the $51 and the actual cardholder disputes the charge, you’ll be out $150.

 It is likely a scam if someone you don’t know asks you to wire them money.
 If this happens, you should cancel their order to avoid any issues.